Algeria names squad for Nations Cup - Nigeria Today

 He included uncapped 21-year old Rennes defender Ramy Bensebaini in his squad who will warm-up with two friendlies against Mauritania next week before heading to the tournament.

-Algeria opens their tournament against Zimbabwe in Franceville on Jan.
+Algeria open their tournament against Zimbabwe in Franceville on Jan.
 15 and also meet Tunisia and Senegal in Group B.

 Squad: Goalkeepers: Malik Asselah (JS Kabylie), Rais Mbolhi (Antalyaspor), Chemseddine Rahmani (MO Bejaia)